TaxonWorks

 Biological relationships

-Create and manage biological relationships between taxa or specimens or some combination of both.
+Create and manage biological relationships between taxa, specimens or field occurrences, or some combination of both.
 For example host-parasites.

 Status: